dolittle-entropy/playbook/_docs/02_Creating_Software/Engineers-checklist.md

 More details on [Unit Testing](automated-testing/unit-testing/readme.md)

-## Continuous Integration and Continuous Delivery
+## Continuous integration and continuous delivery

 - [ ] The code is automatically built and tested when it is comitted (as a part of the pull-request, or on every commit, but at least before it reaches the main-branch)
 - [ ] The resulting artifacts of the automated pipeline should be what goes on the servers, not something from one developer's computer.